Connect with others who understand.

 The Development of Antiepileptic Drugs

 The medication phenobarbital was identified as an AED in 1912, and phenytoin (sold under the brand names Dilantin and Phenytek) was developed in 1938.
-Carbamazepine (sold under the brand names Tegretol and Carbatrol) was identified in 1953.
+Carbamazepine (sold under various brand names, including Carbatrol, Epitol, Equetro, and Tegretol) was identified in 1953.
 These drugs have since been approved by the U.S. Food and Administration (FDA) and continue to be used today.

-An accelerated drug-discovery process began in the 1970s with the creation of the Anticonvulsant Screening Program, sponsored by the National Institute of Neurological Disorders and Stroke.
+An accelerated drug-discovery process began in the 1970s with the creation of the Anticonvulsant Screening Program, sponsored by the U.S. National Institutes of Health’s National Institute of Neurological Disorders and Stroke.
 The program helped scientists gain a better understanding of the brain and epilepsy.
 Scientists have strived to reduce serious side effects associated with the use of older AEDs through drug-development processes.

 Social Stigma